Vita for Shai Simonson

 Undergraduate Mathematics

-Calculus I, Calculus II, Techniques of Calculus, Discrete Mathematics, Graph Theory, History of Mathematical Ingenuity.
+Calculus I, Calculus II, Techniques of Calculus, Discrete Mathematics, Graph Theory, History of Mathematical Ingenuity, Mathematics for Educators.

 Undergraduate Computer Science

-How Computers Work, Introduction to Computer Programming, Data Structures, Algorithms and Complexity, Digital Logic Design, Machine Organization and Assembly Language Programming, Computer Architecture, Theory of Computation, Artificial Intelligence, Programming Languages, Data Bases.
+How Computers Work, Introduction to Computer Programming I and II, Data Structures, Algorithms and Complexity, Digital Logic Design, Machine Organization and Assembly Language Programming, Computer Architecture, Theory of Computation, Artificial Intelligence, Programming Languages, Data Bases.

 Graduate Mathematics and Computer Science